Vikas Berry

-Background and Education
+Background and education

 Berry grew up in New Delhi, India and graduated from TAPS-Delhi in 1995.
 He received his bachelor's degree in chemical engineering from the Indian Institute of Technology-Delhi in 1999.
-Then, after working with Cadila Pharmaceuticals, he continued his education with a master's degree from the University of Kansas in 2003, and a doctorate from Virginia Polytechnic Institute and State University in 2006 under the direction of Ravi Saraf.
+Then, after working with Cadila Pharmaceuticals, he continued his education with a master's degree from the University of Kansas in 2003, and a doctorate from Virginia Polytechnic Institute and State University in 2006.